University of Dhaka: History

+On 18 July 2024, authorities at the premier Dhaka University announced an indefinite closure of the institution after protests demanding reforms in the quota system in government jobs turned violent and left at least six people, including three students, dead across the country.
+However, the university again started after the resignation of Prime Minister Sheikh Hasina amidst mass uprising.

 Campus

 Residential facilities

 There are 23 residence halls for the students and dormitories for the teachers as well as for the officials of the university.

+Residential halls and hostels

 Libraries

 The University Library, housed in three separate buildings, is the biggest in Bangladesh.
 The library holds a collection of more than 617,000 volumes, including bound volumes of periodicals.
 In addition, it has a collection of over 30,000 manuscripts in other languages and a large number of microfilms, microfiche, and CDs.
 It subscribes to over 300 foreign journals.

 The Dhaka University Library comprises three buildings: The administrative building, the main library building, and the science library building.
 The administrative building has administrative offices, a book acquisition section, a book processing section, a reprographic section, a bookbinding section, a manuscript section, and a seminar section.

 Besides the Faculty of Business Studies of the university has an E-Library which is the largest in the Asia of its kind.
 This advanced level E-Library is connected with 35 internationally renowned libraries and publication houses in the world.
-Teachers, students, and researchers can read all journals, books research papers, and articles of these leading libraries, including the Dhaka University, Oxford University, and Cambridge University libraries, by using the E-Library facilities.
+Teachers, students, and researchers can read all journals, books research papers, and articles of these leading libraries, including Dhaka University, Oxford University, and Cambridge University libraries, by using the E-Library facilities.

 This e-library was built in collaboration with Robi Axiata Limited in August 2015.
 It can accommodate around 1400 students altogether.
 The 12,000 square feet library has three sections: a computer section, a silent zone, and a discussion zone.
 Some 7,000 students and 208 teachers of the faculty are being directly benefited from the facility.